Single-file React/TSX bespoke web artifacts via the bwa CLI.

 Metadata and dependencies

-Prefer bwa add for metadata edits:
+Prefer bwa add for third-party dependency metadata edits:

 bwa add artifact.tsx lucide-react recharts